jackjliew/ai-openscale/getting-started.md

 - In the "Summary" side panel, select the **Add Feedback Data** button, and select the `drug_feedback_data.csv` file you downloaded.

-  File sizes are currently limited to 8 MB.
-  {: note}

   ![Summary panel](images/gs-insight-summary-panel-2.png)

   Click **OK** when complete to retrain and provide feedback data to your model.